twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 This page is for:

 - funds,
 - DAOs,
-- high-conviction individuals,
+- yield farmers,

 who want to deploy capital into **revenue-backed yield** rather than only trading tokens.